 4. Only authorized users are allowed to install software.

-Procedure and execution steps:

 Pre-Conditions:

 - A network product document containing information regarding software package integrity checks, including details of how the integrity check is carried out, where public keys or certificates of sources authorised to sign software packages are stored on the network product and who these sources are, and what evidence is created to prove that the integrity check has been executed and what the result of the check was.
 Documentation which describes the installation procedure including how a user is authorized and authenticated to perform installation process.